-Zheng et al. [109] considered an interesting cross-device (or cross-modality) and cross-subject TL scenario in which the target subject's eye tracking data were used to enhance the performance of cross-subject EEG-based affect classification.
-It is a 3-step procedure.
+Zheng et al. [109] considered an interesting cross-device (or cross-modality) and cross-subject TL scenario in which the target subject's eye-tracking data were used to enhance the performance of cross-subject EEG-based affect classification.
+It is a three-step procedure.
 First, multiple individual emotion classifiers are trained for the source subjects.
 Second, a regression function is learned to model the relationship between the data distribution and classifier parameters.
-Third, a target classifier is constructed using the target feature distribution and the distribution-to-classifier mapping.
+Third, a target classifier is constructed using the target feature distribution and distribution-to-classifier mapping.
 This heterogeneous TL approach achieved comparable performance with homogeneous EEG-based models and scanpath-based models.
-To our knowledge, this is the first study that transfers between two different types of signals.
+To the best of our knowledge, this is the first study that transfers between two different types of signals.

 Deep learning has also been used in cross-device TL in aBCIs.
-EEG trials are usually transformed to some sort of images before input to the deep learning model.
+EEG trials are usually transformed into some sort of images before input to the deep learning model.
 In this way, EEG signals from different devices can be made consistent.

-Siddharth et al. [110] performed multimodality (e.g., EEG, ECG, face, etc.) cross-dataset emotion classification, e.g., training on DEAP and testing on the MAHNOB-HCI database [111].
-We only briefly introduce their EEG-based deep learning approach here, which works for datasets with different numbers and placements of electrodes, different sampling rates, etc. The EEG power spectral densities (PSDs) in the theta, alpha and beta bands were used to plot three topographies for each trial.
-Then, each topography was considered a component of a colour image and weighted by the ratio of alpha blending to form the colour image.
-In this way, one colour image representing the topographic PSD was obtained for each trial, and the images obtained from different EEG devices can be directly combined or compared.
-A pre-trained VGG-16 network was used to extract 4,096 features from each image, whose number was later reduced to 30 by PCA.
-An extreme learning machine was used as the classifier for final classification.
+Siddharth et al. [110] performed multimodality (e.g., EEG, ECG, face, etc.) cross-data set emotion classification, e.g., training on DEAP and testing on the MAHNOB-HCI database [111].
+We only briefly introduce their EEG-based deep learning approach here, which works for data sets with different numbers and placements of electrodes, different sampling rates, etc. The EEG PSDs in the theta, alpha, and beta bands were used to plot three topographies for each trial.
+Then, each topography was considered a component of a color image and weighted by the ratio of alpha blending to form the color image.
+In this way, one color image representing the topographic PSD was obtained for each trial, and the images obtained from different EEG devices can be directly combined or compared.
+A pretrained VGG-16 network was used to extract 4096 features from each image, whose number was later reduced to 30 by PCA.
+An extreme learning machine was used as the classifier for the final classification.

-Cimtay and Ekmekcioglu [112] used a pre-trained state-of-the-art CNN model, Inception-ResNet-v2, for cross-subject and cross-dataset transfers.
-Since Inception-ResNet-v2 requires the input data size to be $(N_1,N,3)$, where $N_1 \geq 75$ is the number of EEG channels and $N \geq 75$ is the number of time domain samples, when the number of EEG channels is be less than 75, they increased the number of channels by adding noisy copies of them (Gaussian random noise was used) to reach $N_1 = 80$.
-This process was repeated three times so that each trial became a $80 \times 300 \times 3$ matrix, which was then used as the input to Inception-ResNet-v2.
+Cimtay and Ekmekcioglu [112] used a pretrained state-ofthe-art CNN model, Inception-ResNet-v2, for cross-subject and cross-data set transfers.
+Since Inception-ResNet-v2 requires the input data size to be $(N_1, N, 3)$, where $N_1 \ge 75$ is the number of EEG channels and $N \ge 75$ is the number of time-domain samples, when the number of EEG channels is less than 75, they increased the number of channels by adding noisy copies of them (Gaussian random noise was used) to reach $N_1 = 80$.
+This process was repeated three times so that each trial became an $80 \times 300 \times 3$ matrix, which was then used as the input to Inception-ResNet-v2.
 They also added a global average pooling layer and five dense layers after Inception-ResNet-v2 for classification.